A 2025 Summer Reading List (Generated by a Human)

 Review of Sayaka Murata’s “Convenience Store Woman”: fitting into the capitalist ideal

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 I am a lover of Japanese literature.
-I studied Japanese in primary school (but it sadly is not one of the languages that stuck in my head), and I have had an … Continue reading
+I studied Japanese in primary school (but it sadly is not one of the languages that stuck in my head), and I have had an affinity for Japanese culture, art, and food.
+When I came across Sayaka Murata’s work, Convenience Store Woman, I knew I had to get … Continue reading

 What the self-help book “The Courage to Be Disliked” gets right and wrong